-A quick guide to finding the best beast on Koh Tao.
+A quick guide to finding the best beaches on Koh Tao, Thailand.
 From secluded, white sand beaches to sprawling party hubs, Koh Tao has you covered!

-You might be surprised to know that some of Thailand’s best beaches
+You might be surprised to know that some Koh Tao boasts some of Thailand’s best beaches!

 I spent just over two months on Koh Tao completing my Dive Master program, so I had plenty of time to check out these beaches and to make a good call on which ones would make the list.
 Keep in mind this list isn't in any specific order and will depend on what you are looking for.

 Check out the map to find the locations of all of the beaches on Koh Tao in the list below.

 Travel Hack: Click on the map of the Koh Tao beach locations above and it will load on your Google Maps app.
 You can save it by clicking the grey star at the top, which will add it to "Your Places" on your Google Maps account.
 This way, you have a handy digital app on the go with all the beaches pinned– just refer back to this article (or bookmark it) for the explanations!

 8 Best Beaches on Koh Tao

 1. Koh Nang Yuan

 Koh Nang Yuan isn't really one of the beaches on Koh Tao, but a very small double-headed island about half a

 This is one of the most famous and recognizable photo spots in the Gulf of Thailand, with an awesome viewpoint looking over a skinny stretch of white sand connecting the two island heads– definitely a must-visit!